 Scenario No. 1: Spouse Cashes Out Their Retirement and Files for Divorce

-- The husband has allegedly spent his retirement.
+- Mr. Doe allegedly spent his retirement.

 Scenario No 3: A Spouse Demands You Sign Legal Documents During a Separation or Divorce

-Contact a Albuquerque Divorce Lawyer
+Contact an Albuquerque Divorce Lawyer